Snowad14/MCPingerDB/README.md

 # MCPingerDB
-Ping servers using masscan files to try to find minecraft servers and retrieve information (connected players, motd, verson and other) stored in a database Mongodb
+Ping servers using masscan files to try to find minecraft servers and retrieve information (connected players, motd, verson and other) stored in a database Mongodb, There is also a website available soon

 ## Usage